kevingonzalez7997/Terraform_Docker_Deploy7/README.md

 4. Create credentials by entering the private key directly.
 5. Save and check the agent's status in the log.

-In addition two plugs-in are also installed :
+In addition, two plugs-in are also installed :
-Docker pipeline
+Docker Pipeline
 Pipeline keep running

 ## Credentials for Jenkins